vighneshhegde/NetProg/Exercise1/README.txt

 The handler for SIGUSR1 is changed at this point.
 The signal numbers are used to catch all signals because the signal name to number mapping is architecture dependent.
 Assuming SIGUSR1 is mapped to 12.

 If the number of signals received by a process is less than the threshold number, it repeats the sending of signals.
-NOT MORE THAN.
+*NOT MORE THAN.*
 Parent terminates if all children terminate or if it receives signals beyond the threshold.
 In the latter case the children become orphaned but continue to execute.
 This explains why sometimes the processes are still printing even after the bash prompt appears.
-Sometimes all the printf statements don't print to the console for unknon reasons.